lewagon/dotfiles/04-Front-End/09-Stimulus-JS/01-My-First-Event-Listener/README.md

 - Disable the button.
 This can be done by adding the `.disabled` class.
 - Change the text inside the button from "Click me!" to "Bingo!"
-- Optional: the `sound.mp3` [plays in the Browser](https://stackoverflow.com/questions/9419263/playing-audio-with-javascript)
+- Optional: the `sound.mp3` [plays in the Browser](https://stackoverflow.com/questions/9419263/playing-audio-with-javascript) when the button is clicked

 The sound might not work on some browsers running on **Ubuntu**.
 To fix it, just run: